-Expenditures in the General Fund were approximately \$1,710,000 for 2020, which was a decrease of approximately \$6,000, or <1% over the approximately \$1,716,000 recorded in 2019.
+Expenditures in the General Fund were approximately \$2,024,000 for 2021, which was an increase of approximately \$314,000, or 18% over the approximately \$1,710,000 reported in 2020, primarily due to \$91,000 in higher public safety expenditures and \$222,000 in higher capital outlay.

 General Fund Budgetary Highlights: During the fiscal year, the Town revised the budget on several occasions.
 In general, budget amendments fall into one of three categories: (1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; (2) amendments made to recognize new funding amounts from external sources, such as federal and state grants; and (3) increases in appropriations that become necessary to maintain services.
-The Town's budget amendments in FY 2020 were primarily (a) for the purchase of new accounting software and (b) to accept a donation to install a handicap swing at Harmon Field and to accept a donation for the carving of the Toy Soldier in the downtown.
+The Town's budget amendments in FY 2021 were primarily (a) for the final payment on new accounting software and (b) to recognize state disaster funds for storm damage to a culvert on Carolina Drive.

-Several factors contributed to the General Fund actual revenues of approximately \$1,741,000 exceeding the budgeted revenues by approximately \$70,000 or 4%.
+Several factors contributed to the General Fund actual revenues of approximately \$2,064,000 exceeding the budgeted revenues by approximately \$23,000 or 1%.
 These include:

-- Unrestricted intergovernmental revenues were approximately \$174,000 higher than the amount budgeted due to continued strength in local option sales taxes collected by the State. - Miscellaneous revenues were approximately \$175,000 lower than budget.
-This was due to the Town's budget reflecting administrative services/overhead provided to other funds as revenue and not as interfund reimbursements. - Investment earnings were approximately \$44,000 higher than the amount budgeted.
-The Town does not budget for these revenues since the market can fluctuate so much year to year. - Property tax collections were approximately \$11,000 (1%) higher than the amount budgeted. - Sales and services were approximately \$14,000 (69%) higher than the amount budgeted due to conservative budgeting.
+- Unrestricted intergovernmental revenues were approximately \$22,000 higher than the amount budgeted due to continued strength in local option sales taxes collected by the State. - Restricted intergovernmental revenues were approximately \$9,000 lower than the amount budgeted due to lower grant revenue. - Miscellaneous revenues were approximately \$7,000 higher than budget. - Investment earnings were approximately \$2,000 higher than budget.

-The Fire Department Fund's, a major fund, fund balance increased \$112,000 to approximately \$390,000 at June 30, 2020.
-This increase is primarily due to revenues exceeding expenditures for the current year.
+The Fire Department Fund's, a major fund, fund balance decreased approximately \$69,000 to approximately \$321,000 at June 30, 2021.
+This decrease is primarily due to expenditures exceeding revenues for the current year.

-Fire Department Fund revenues decreased approximately \$5,000 or 1% compared to the prior year.
-Fire Department expenditures increased approximately \$50,000 or 14% compared to the prior year primarily due to an increase in public safety salary and benefits expenditures.
+Fire Department Fund revenues increased approximately \$28,000 or 5% compared to the prior year.
+Fire Department expenditures increased approximately \$241,000 or 58% compared to the prior year primarily due to an increase in public safety salary and benefits and operating expenditures.